Daykal/KarioMart-SpeedThrust/README.md

 # Mahdi Jafari Boden

 Hello and welcome to my game.
-Speed Thrust is a 2D car game with 3 different levels and two cars for multiplayer competetive.
+Speed Thrust is a 2D car game with three different levels and two cars for multiplayer competition.

 # CODE
-At first i tried to make a 3D game but i failed because it was too much for me, Then i made a fresh start with 2D.
-I hade no idea about different ways of moving objects in games but by watching tons of tutorials i found out that Addforce is the best match for my game, because it gives more natrual feeling than just instant move and instant stop.
-I used lerp to make improvement for steering system, more speed more steering, less speed less steering like a real car.
-Physic material is used in order to give a small friction and bouncines.
+At first, I tried to make a 3D game, but I failed because it was too much for me.
+Then I made a fresh start with 2D.
+I had no idea about different ways of moving objects in games, but after watching tons of tutorials, I found out that Addforce is the best match for my game because it gives a more natural feeling than just an instant move and an instant stop.
+I used lerp to make improvements to the steering system—more speed, more steering, less speed, less steering—like a real car.
+Physic material is used in order to give a small friction and bounciness.
- For lap system and in order to not cheat i used boolean onTrigger checkpoints, when they are true and player triggers the final checkpoint the lap increases.
-Pause, Resume, buttons functions and other codes are very simple.
+For the lap system and in order to not cheat, I used boolean onTrigger checkpoints; when they are true and the player triggers the final checkpoint, the lap increases.
+Pause, resume, button functions, and other codes are very simple.
- I used old input manager instead of new input system, there are not much keys and i used only 4 keys for each player, easier with old one.
-I thought to use Scrpitable game objects but i saw them unnecessary for this small & solo project.
+I used the old input manager instead of the new input system; there are not many keys, and I used only 4 keys for each player, which was easier with the old one.
+I thought to use Scrpitable game objects, but I saw them as unnecessary for this small and solo project.

 # Assets, UI
-I worked alone and no disigner.
+I worked alone and without a designer.
-I downloaded a music and png files from internet for cars, backgrounds and buttons.
+I downloaded music and png files from the internet for cars, backgrounds, and buttons.
-I made the roads by using a complex tool which i download it from Sebastian Lague the youtuber.
+I made the roads by using a complex tool, which I downloaded from Sebastian Lague, the YouTuber.

 # Other
-I used youtubers turorial like Brackeys and Jason Weimann to get inspired and know what to do, no copy paste.
+I used YouTube tutorials like Brackeys and Jason Weimann to get inspired and know what to do; no copy-paste.
-I could add more features if i had more time, not only to work but to research and learn too.
-I learned alot.
+I could add more features if I had more time, not only to work but to research and learn too.
+I learned a lot.
-The game is able to make a build so it is tested and playabe for Pc users.
+The game is able to make a build, so it is tested and playable for PC users.

 # THANK YOU